Hopemen/lowermedia-sticky-js-menus/readme.txt

 == Frequently Asked Questions ==

+= Can I make Widgets sticky? =

+Yes, you can make anything sticky!
+Set the widget's (or whatever else's) ID or Class in the primary or additional sticky object box setting on the under Settings -> Sticky.js Menus

 = I am using one of the themes this plugin was tested to work on but it's not working. =

 Please make sure your child theme has the same header navigation HTML syntax as the parent theme, this plugin is made to work with the latest iteration of the parent theme.